ObsMod/pylawr/docs/source/user/inference.rst

 arbitrary and additional keyword argument to the ``fit``-method of the inference algorithm.

-As only observation operator a kernel variogram (:py:func:`~pylawr.transform.inference.KernelVariogram`) is implemented.
+As only observation operator, a kernel variogram (:py:func:`~pylawr.transform.inference.KernelVariogram`) is implemented.
 A kernel is set within the observation operator, which is then evaluated as theoretical variogram with given tuning parameters on given observation